 BONG = Depeche Mode singles (see meaning above)

 DEPRO = Depeche Mode promos

 MUTEL = best of/compilation

 This was originally going to be a single by Barry Adamson and Billie Mackenzie titled "Achieved In The Valley Of The Dolls" to be issued in July 1996 on 12" vinyl [12MUTE188 - Achieved In The Valley Of The Dolls(Glass Dolls Mix)/Achieved In The Valley Of The Dolls(Original Version)/Dirty Barry/Farewell My Lovely] and two different CD singles [CDMUTE188 - Achieved In The Valley Of The Dolls(Single Mix)/Dirty Barry/Everybody's Sleeping But Me/Farewell My Lovely + LCDMUTE188 Achieved In The Valley Of The Dolls(Glass Dolls Mix)/Hear The Angels/Trouble Asunder/Achieved In The Valley Of The Dolls(Original Version)].
+There is a promo cassette of the two CD singles.
 Instead the catalogue number was used by Barry Adamson for his "Can't Get Loose" single in May 1998.

 This was originally going to be a single by Barry Adamson titled "Jazz Devil" to be issued in October 1998 on 12" vinyl [12MUTE223] and CD single [CDMUTE223].
 Instead the catalogue number was used by Barry Adamson for his "Black Amour" single in September 2002.